Jafarabad District: Geography

 Jafarabad District, located in the eastern part of Balochistan, shares its borders with several districts both within Balochistan and the neighboring province of Sindh.
 To the west, it is bordered by Nasirabad District, while to the north lies Sohbatpur District.
 The northwestern boundary connects with Dera Bugti District, adding to its strategic location within Balochistan.
 On its eastern and southeastern sides, Jafarabad shares provincial boundaries with Sindh, specifically with Jacobabad District to the east and Kashmore District to the southeast.

 Demographics

 Population

-As of the 2023 census, Jafarabad district has 81,562 households and a population of 594,558.
-The district has a sex ratio of 102.79 males to 100 females and a literacy rate of 35.53%: 44.43% for males and 26.37% for females.
+As of the 2023 census, Jafarabad district has a population of 302,498.
+(Note: The Usta Mohammad and Gandakha tehsils were carved out of this districtto form Usta Mohammad district.
+So removed those tehsils from the data) The district has a sex ratio of 102.79 males to 100 females and a literacy rate of 35.53%: 44.43% for males and 26.37% for females.
 224,911 (37.83% of the surveyed population) are under 10 years of age.
 163,393 (27.48%) live in urban areas.